GoldenChaos/GoldenChaos-BTT/README.md

 _Want to buy me a coffee?
 You can donate here: https://paypal.me/GoldenChaos_

 _Thinking about buying BetterTouchTool because of this preset?
-[Use this link and I'll get 25%. :)](https://a.paddle.com/v2/click/30842/34667?link=1061)_
+[Use this link and I'll get 40%. 🙂](https://a.paddle.com/v2/click/30842/34667?link=1061)_

+_Need help or have a feature request?
+[Visit the GC-BTT thread on the BetterTouchTool forums](https://community.folivora.ai/t/goldenchaos-btt-a-complete-touch-bar-ui-replacement-preset/1281) and make a post!_

 > # Latest stable version: [GoldenChaos-BTT 2.641](https://share.folivora.ai/sharedPreset/aa7a2d21-4fc4-414f-ad7f-e31dd0f00cc1)
 > **(Sep 25 2018 - [Release Notes](https://community.folivora.ai/t/goldenchaos-btt-a-complete-touch-bar-ui-replacement-preset/1281/1043?u=goldenchaos))** No longer requires High Sierra Media Key Enabler!
 Plus: Settings menu with customization options for esc key, Home Strip keys, Menu Bar icons, Dock badges, Date/Time formatting with 24-Hour Time, and default calendar app selection; Seamless upgrades with just a tap using the "Reapply Settings" button; Fully scriptable, with a simple preset format so you can have multiple GC-BTT's for different occasions; Native Now Playing widget with dramatic CPU usage improvements; Collapsible Menu Bar with three sizes; New Connectivity Actions menu; New Current Language and Language Picker widgets with flags for 47 different languages